khalid-hussain/shaheen/chap2.md

 himself as a monk.
 A soldier came into the room and informed him that his horse was ready.

-"I am coming", said Mughira.
+"I am coming," said Mughira.

 The soldier left the room.
 For a while, Mughira stood by his son's bed and in the candle light kept looking at his innocent face.
 Finally, he bowed down and kissed his forehead.
 Suddenly, Badr took a shiver, a little sneeze and after a while opened his eyes.
-"Where am I?", he asked in a petrified voice and then screamed, "Father!".
+"Where am I?" he asked in a petrified voice and then screamed, "Father!"

 He embraced Mughira and said, "Father!
 Father!
 I will not let you go alone.
 I will come along with you."